 A small community in Salt Creek and Scott Townships in Lincoln County, Barnard is located near the northern boundary of the county, about 10 miles north and five miles east of Lincoln.

 A quiet community now, Barnard was once home to the Barnard line of the Atchison, Topeka and Santa Fe Railroad.
 The community was first surveyed and l aid out in 1887.
 The town was named for John Fike Barnard, a general manager for one of the Santa Fe Railroad’s operating divisions at the time the Barnard branch was built.

 The city was incorporated in 1904.
 By 1910 Barnard was home to 425 people, had two banks, a weekly newspaper called t he Barnard Bee, several churches, a n umber of retail stores, and a telegraph and express office.
 It was described as an important shipping point for agricultural products.

 With a declining population, Barnard’s school closed in 1966.
 Students travel the 15 miles to Lincoln to attend USD 298 schools.

 Residents of the area hold fast to their heritage and community.
-A community center has been built, home to a variety of community events.
+A community center is home to a variety of community events.

 Community pride is abundant in Barnard, people come from near and far to attend community events.